defra-design/design/tools-and-resources.md

 * [propose a new pattern in the Defra backlog](https://github.com/DEFRA/design-discussions/issues)
 * [propose a new pattern in the GOV.UK Design System](https://design-system.service.gov.uk/community/propose-a-component-or-pattern/).
 All patterns must be [useful and unique](https://design-system.service.gov.uk/community/contribution-criteria/#new-proposals).

-* Check other departments for [design patterns and design resources](https://github.com/ctdesign/gov-design-systems-list)
+* Check x-govuk for [design patterns and design resources] from other government departments (https://x-govuk.github.io/)

 ## Wireframing